Don’t let this year’s ISA allowance get away

-Equity income funds have often been the place where those living from savings in retirement have looked instead for ways to help boost their income.
+Investment income funds have often been the place where those in retirement have looked instead for ways to help boost their income.
 These funds invest in shares, so are exposed to stock market ups and downs.
 They are overseen by a fund manager with the primary aim of producing sustainable income for their investors.
 This means looking for companies that pay a dividend that may be higher than the overall market average, but that is well supported by a financially strong company as well.
 The manager will then ensure that those invested in the fund can take a regular income, which inside an ISA is tax free.
 Always welcome when you’re living on a limited income in retirement.

 Tax treatment depends on individual circumstances and all tax rules may change in the future.
 Withdrawals from a pension product will not normally be possible until you reach age 55.
 This information is not a personal recommendation for any particular investment.
 If you are unsure about the suitability of an investment you should speak to an authorised financial adviser.

 Invest in our Stocks and Shares ISA and pay no income or capital gains tax on your returns.